openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/licensing_course.rst

-For the course and for videos, if you choose **All Rights Reserved**, learners see **All Rights Reserved**; if you choose **Creative Commons** and select any allowed combination of options, learners see **Some Rights Reserved** and can click the link to see details.
+For the course and for videos, if you choose **All Rights Reserved**, learners see **All Rights Reserved**; if you choose **Creative Commons** and select any allowed combination of options, learners see **Some Rights Reserved** and can select the link to see details.